OsbornePro/NovaKey-Daemon/docs/phone/sending.md

 ## Send a secret
 1. Tap a secret
+2. Tap '**Arm Computer (15s)**' which sends a message to the computer it will receive text to type soon
+3. Tap the secret you wish to send
-2. Choose **Send**
+3. Choose **Send**
-3. Confirm biometric prompt
+4. Confirm biometric prompt
-4. Watch for a success message:
+5. Watch for a success message:
    - **Sent to <Computer>**
    - or **📋 Copied to clipboard on <Computer>** (*when injection is blocked*)